OKC Token Self Reported Market Capitalization Tops $268.53 Million (OKT)

-OKC Token (OKT) traded 0.8% lower against the dollar during the 1-day period ending at 23:00 PM Eastern on March 6th.
-One OKC Token token can currently be bought for about $27.73 or 0.00123376 BTC on exchanges.
-In the last seven days, OKC Token has traded 8.6% lower against the dollar.
-OKC Token has a market capitalization of $268.53 million and approximately $3.45 million worth of OKC Token was traded on exchanges in the last 24 hours.
+OKC Token (OKT) traded 1.9% lower against the U.S. dollar during the one day period ending at 12:00 PM ET on March 9th.
+One OKC Token token can currently be bought for about $25.43 or 0.00118206 BTC on major cryptocurrency exchanges.
+OKC Token has a total market capitalization of $268.53 million and $4.73 million worth of OKC Token was traded on exchanges in the last day.
+During the last seven days, OKC Token has traded 13.8% lower against the U.S. dollar.

 OKC Token Token Profile

-OKC Token launched on January 17th, 2021.
+OKC Token’s launch date was January 17th, 2021.
 OKC Token’s total supply is 11,547,688 tokens and its circulating supply is 17,847,468 tokens.
-OKC Token’s official message board is medium.com/@okcofficial.
+The official message board for OKC Token is medium.com/@okcofficial.
 OKC Token’s official Twitter account is @okcnetwork and its Facebook page is accessible here.
 The official website for OKC Token is www.okx.com/okc.

 OKT holders obtain voting rights by staking their tokens.
 One address can vote for up to 30 different validator candidates, and the number of votes for each validator candidate that the address has supported depends on the amount of OKT the address has staked.”